 How to tell whether Your Chick is Male or Female

 Chicken sexing is a technique that encompasses sexing methods such as checking the vent, looking at the combs and wattles, checking the growth of feathers, looking at the color of feathers, examining behavior, and listening for crowing.

 How Soon Can You Tell the Sex of a Chicken?

 It is always tricky for an inexperienced person to determine whether young chicks are male or female.
-Even the experienced chicken owners still find it challenging to decide whether or not they’ve pullets or cockerels until their chicks are 2 to 3 months old or even longer depending on individual chicken breeds.
+Even experienced chicken owners still find it challenging to decide whether or not they’ve pullets or cockerels until their chicks are 2 to 3 months old or even longer, depending on individual chicken breeds.

 Differences Between a Cockerel and a Rooster